Steps To Buying a House For First-Time Homebuyers

 Cost: PMI premiums vary but are typically added to your monthly mortgage payment.

-10. How can I increase my credit score before purchasing a home?
+10. Steps to buying a house: How can I increase my credit score?

 Pay Bills on Time: Consistently paying your bills on time positively impacts your credit rating.